ardagnir/athame/README.md

 - Athame works best in GNU/Linux.

 ##Installation
-**Step 1:** Download the patched version of readline from this repo.
+**Step 1:** Clone this repo recursively.

     git clone --recursive http://github.com/ardagnir/athame
     cd athame

-*Note: If you want to patch readline yourself, you can run `git diff readline-6.3 HEAD` after this step to generate a patch*

-**Step 2:** Build and install readline
+**Step 2:** Run the appropriate setup script

-    ./configure --prefix=/usr
-    make SHLIB_LIBS=-lncurses
-    sudo make install

-*Note: Athame doesn't require ncurses, but most distros build readline with ncurses and a lot of software is built on this assumption.*
+    ./readline_athame_setup.sh

+Or

+    ./zsh_athame_setup.sh

+*Note: If you want a more manual/custom install, read the setup script for a list of commands.
+It's very simple.*

 **Step 3:** Copy the default athamerc.
 This is optional but **strongly recommended.**